-- People who have travelled, had contact with a person with Coronavirus or have symptoms consistent with Coronavirus should phone Healthline (0800 358 5453) or - The Healthline advisor or GP will confirm if someone needs to attend a CBAC for assessment and testing. - At a CBAC you will be triaged, assessed and if needed, tested for Coronavirus.
-Nelson Community Based Assessment Centre is located at the former Suburban Club, 168 Tahunanui Drive Phone: 0800 358 4636 Open 7 days, 9am - 6pm.
+- If you have been overseas in the past 14 days, or in close contact with someone who has, the Nelson and Marlborough District Health Board (NMDHB) is urging you to get a free assessment at a Community-Based Assessment Centre as soon as you develop even the mildest of COVID-19 symptoms - People who have had contact with a person with Coronavirus or have symptoms consistent with Coronavirus should phone Healthline 0800 358 5453 or their GP first. - The Healthline advisor or GP will confirm if someone needs to attend a CBAC for assessment and testing. - At a CBAC you will be triaged, assessed and if needed, tested for Coronavirus. - Nelson Community Based Assessment Centre is located at the former Suburban Club, 168 Tahunanui Drive, Phone: 0800 358 4636 Open 7 days, 9am - 6pm. - From 30 March, a second CBAC will be open in Toi Toi (Victory), in the Harvey Norman car park. - At the Toi Toi centre people will be screened.
+If they need assessment (by a GP) or testing this will happen at the Tahunanui CBAC and transport will be available if needed.